joeyates/imap-backup/docs/commands/single-backup.md

-As putting your password in a command line is obviously problematic for security reasons, there are alternatives to the `--password` parameter, see `imap-backup help direct` for a full list of parameters.
+As putting your password in a command line is obviously problematic for security reasons, there are alternatives to the `--password` parameter, see `imap-backup help single backup` for a full list of parameters.